Thank you for visiting Zhifeng's website

 The graph visualization began as early as 2019.
 The work began with me trying to apologize to a classmate by visualizing a game.
 I have started learning and implementing the graph layout algorithm.
 From reading Dr. Hu Yi-Fan's journal about graph visualization, making Python implementations, reading and storing data in various forms, learning to render 3D webpages, and making the final webpage, it's indeed a very long journey.

-End Navigation
+End-of-page Navigation

 The below links are the links that can bring you to the next page, trying to provide an experience of reading physical books.